 The first and most effective method is to prune your pothos plant properly.
 You can encourage branching, bushiness, and give the plant the trimming it needs for optimal shape.

-If you want a fuller-looking plant from the top, simply take your pruning shears and cut off the stems that are growing out and down so new growth starts to branch out from the top of the plant.
+If you want to make your pothos fuller from the top, simply take your pruning shears and cut off the stems that are growing out and down so new leaf growth starts to branch out from the top of the plant.

 When pruning your pothos, cut just below a leaf node.
 This way you’re not leaving any bare stem without new growth at the end.